metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_definition_v1alpha1_manifest.md

 - `annotations` (Map of String) Specifies static annotations that will be patched to all Kubernetes resources created for the Component.
 Note: If an annotation key in the 'annotations' field conflicts with any system annotations or user-specified annotations, it will be silently ignored to avoid overriding higher-priority annotations.
 This field is immutable.
 - `builtin_monitor_container` (Attributes) Defines the built-in metrics exporter container. (see [below for nested schema](#nestedatt--spec--builtin_monitor_container))
 - `configs` (Attributes List) Specifies the configuration file templates and volume mount parameters used by the Component.
 It also includes descriptions of the parameters in the ConfigMaps, such as value range limitations.
 This field specifies a list of templates that will be rendered into Component containers' configuration files.
 Each template is represented as a ConfigMap and may contain multiple configuration files, with each file being a key in the ConfigMap.
 The rendered configuration files will be mounted into the Component's containers according to the specified volume mount parameters.
-This field is immutable.
-TODO: support referencing configs from other components or clusters. (see [below for nested schema](#nestedatt--spec--configs))
+This field is immutable. (see [below for nested schema](#nestedatt--spec--configs))
 - `description` (String) Provides a brief and concise explanation of the Component's purpose, functionality, and any relevant details.
 It serves as a quick reference for users to understand the Component's role and characteristics.
 - `host_network` (Attributes) Specifies the host network configuration for the Component.
 When 'hostNetwork' option is enabled, the Pods share the host's network namespace and can directly access the host's network interfaces.
 This means that if multiple Pods need to use the same port, they cannot run on the same host simultaneously due to port conflicts.
 The DNSPolicy field in the Pod spec determines how containers within the Pod perform DNS resolution.
 When using hostNetwork, the operator will set the DNSPolicy to 'ClusterFirstWithHostNet'.
 With this policy, DNS queries will first go through the K8s cluster's DNS service.
 If the query fails, it will fall back to the host's DNS settings.
 If set, the DNS policy will be automatically set to 'ClusterFirstWithHostNet'. (see [below for nested schema](#nestedatt--spec--host_network))
 - `labels` (Map of String) Specifies static labels that will be patched to all Kubernetes resources created for the Component.
 Note: If a label key in the 'labels' field conflicts with any system labels or user-specified labels, it will be silently ignored to avoid overriding higher-priority labels.
 This field is immutable.